-HEALTH & WELFARE (Hawaii): \$1.94 per hour, up to 40 hours per week, or \$77.60 per week, or \$336.27 per month for all employees on whose behalf the contractor provides health care benefits pursuant to the Hawaii prepaid Health Care Act.
-For those employees who are not receiving health care benefits mandated by the Hawaii prepaid Health Care Act, the new health and welfare benefit rate will be \$4.54 per hour, up to 40 hours per week.
+HEALTH & WELFARE (Hawaii): \$1.91 per hour, or \$76.40 per week, or \$331.07 per month for all employees on whose behalf the contractor provides health care benefits pursuant to the Hawaii prepaid Health Care Act.
+For those employees who are not receiving health care benefits mandated by the Hawaii prepaid Health Care Act, the new health and welfare benefit rate will be \$4.48[boj10] per hour.

-HEALTH & WELFARE (Hawaii EO 13706): \$1.63 per hour, up to 40 hours per week, or \$65.
-20 per week, or \$282.53 per month for all employees on whose behalf the contractor provides health care benefits pursuant to the Hawaii prepaid Health Care Act.
-For those employees who are not receiving health care benefits mandated by the Hawaii prepaid Health Care Act, the new health and welfare benefit rate will be \$4.22 per hour, up to 40 hours per week. \
+HEALTH & WELFARE (Hawaii EO 13706): \$1.63 per hour, or \$65.20 per week, or \$282.53 per month for all employees on whose behalf the contractor provides health care benefits pursuant to the Hawaii prepaid Health Care Act.
+For those employees who are not receiving health care benefits mandated by the Hawaii prepaid Health Care Act, the new health and welfare benefit rate will be \$4.18 boil11 per hour.\

-\This rate is to be used only when compensating employees for performance on an SCA- covered contract also covered by EO 13706, Establishing Paid Sick Leave for Federal Contractors.
+\This rate is to be used only when compensating employees for performance on an SCA-covered contract also covered by EO 13706, Establishing Paid Sick Leave for Federal Contractors.
 A contractor may not receive credit toward its SCA obligations for any paid sick leave provided pursuant to EO 13706.

-\\ HAZARDOUS PAY DIFFERENTIAL \\
+\\ HAZARDOUS PAY DIFFERENTIAL\\

 An 8 percent differential is applicable to employees employed in a position that represents a high degree of hazard when working with or in close proximity to ordnance, explosives, and incendiary materials.
-This includes work such as screening, blending, dying, mixing, and pressing of sensitive ordnance, explosives, and pyrotechnic compositions such as lead azide, black powder and photoflash powder.
+This includes work such as screening, blending, dying, mixing, and pressing of sensitive ordnance, explosives, and pyrotechnic compositions such as lead azide, black .powder and photoflash powder.
 All dry-house activities involving propellants or explosives.
 Demilitarization, modification, renovation, demolition, and maintenance operations on sensitive ordnance, explosives and incendiary materials.
-All operations involving regrading and cleaning of artillery ranges.
+All operations involving re-grading and cleaning of artillery ranges.